Hung1610/nodejs-game-portal/README.md

 * User’s information includes: Fullname, player’s ID, recent login time, data recorded (Coins, stars gained).

+**NOTE:** Stats data (beginner, current, event rewards,..) is flexible, as different games can have different stats.

 Basic portal to meet some demands as below:
 * Record all the above data.
 * Provide an API to know all the game information and upcoming events.